nwisr/nwisr.github.io/newreferees/index.md

 **4.Submit your availabilities**

-Again, from the availability calendar, you may submit your availabilities as far in the future as you wish, but most referees provide availabilities for the next few weeks or months.
-You will need to keep your availabilities updated regularly.
-Our referee week is Monday through Sunday with the schedule completed usually a few weeks in advance.
-The more hours/days you can make yourself available the more likely you are to get (more) games.
+You can submit your availability for refereeing as far in advance as you like; however, most referees typically provide their availability for the next few weeks or months.
+It’s important to keep your availabilities updated regularly.
+Our referee scheduling runs from Monday to Sunday, and the schedule is usually completed a few weeks in advance.
+The more hours or days you are available, the more likely you are to receive assignments for games.

 **5. Register to use the assigning website.**